tibco-bnl/workshop-tibco-platform/docs/howto/how-to-controltower-aws-eks.md

 ```

 ### Create Security Group and Add Ingress
-The EKS cluster resources require access to the fargate services volumes.
+The EKS cluster resources require access to the EFS services.
 For this port 2049 is allowed in the vpc ingress.
+The access needs to be created both ingress and egress between EFS servcies and the cluster.

 ```bash
 EKS_EFS_SG_ID=$(aws ec2 create-security-group   --description eks-controltower-ingress-egress --group-name eks-controltower   --vpc-id $EKS_VPC_ID   --region $EKS_AWS_REGION   --query 'GroupId' --output text)